martinmarinov/TempestSDR/README.md

 You need to have MinGW installed.

-On Windows, this will also build the Mirics SDR plugin for the FlexiTV™ MSi3101 SDR USB Dongle.
-You first need to install the SDR driver from http://www.mirics.com/
+On Windows, this will also build the SDRplay RSP plugin.
+You first need to install the SDR driver from http://www.sdrplay.com/

-In order to compile the plugin go to the plugin folder and type in
+Example of how to compile for x64 Windows

-    make all MIRICS_HOME=path_to_mirics_installation
+    export PATH=$PATH:"/cygdrive/C/Program Files/Java/jdk<put_your_version_here>/bin"

-On Windows 8 x64 this could look like
+    make all JAVA_HOME=C:/PROGRA~1/Java/jdk<put_your_version_here> CC=x86_64-w64-mingw32-gcc ARCHNAME=X64

-    make all MIRICS_HOME=C:/PROGRA~1/MiricsSDR
+And replace `<put_your_version_here>` with your JDK version.

-If running Mirics Plugin, make sure the mir_sdr_api.dll is in the library path (or in the same directory as the executable).
+If running SDRplay Plugin, make sure the mir_sdr_api.dll and sdrplay_api.dll are in the library path (or in the same directory as the executable).
-You can find the dll in C:/Program Files/MiricsSDR/API/x86 or C:/Program Files/MiricsSDR/API/x64 depending on your architecture.
+You can find the dll in C:/Program Files/SDRplay/API/x86 or C:/Program Files/SDRplay/API/x64 depending on your architecture.

-If you don't intend to use the Mirics dongle, you can skip this step by editing the Makefile in the JavaGUI directory.
-Remove TSDRPlugin\_Mirics from line 89, changing it from
+If you don't intend to use the RSP dongle, you can skip this step by editing the Makefile in the JavaGUI directory.
+Remove TSDRPlugin\_SDRPlay from line 89, changing it from

-    PLUGINS += TSDRPlugin_Mirics TSDRPlugin_ExtIO
+    PLUGINS += TSDRPlugin_SDRPlay TSDRPlugin_ExtIO

 to